Valentines day is so much fun and this fizzy Valentine Science Experiment is no different!

 Grab 1/2 cup of vinegar and place it in one of the condiment bottles.

-In the second bottle, add 2 drops of food colouring as well as the 1/2 cup of water.
-The purpose of adding the food coloring to the water is to make it distinguishable from the vinegar.
+In the second bottle, add 2 drops of food coloring as well as the 1/2 cup of water.
+The purpose of adding food coloring to the water is to make it distinguishable from the vinegar.

 Ask your child to add the water (with the food coloring) to the hearts and ask them what is happening.

 Next, add the vinegar to the other bowl and note your preschooler’s face.
-J just about screamed with glee when we saw what was happening.
+Our kids yelled with glee when we saw what was happening.

-Explain to your child that the hearts are fizzing because of the vinegar mixing with the baking soda.
+It’s important to explain how science projects work.
+Explain to your child how this experiment works, as well… the hearts are fizzing because of the vinegar mixing with the baking soda.
 You can also discuss the differences in how the hearts reacted to the different liquids.

 I would say this experiment was a win-win.